Top 15 Amazing Things to Do in Florence (2023)

 The many fantastic things to do in Florence and the variety of breathtaking attractions make this city, for many visitors, the absolute highlight of Tuscany.
-This wonderful Italian city is considered the cradle of the Renaissance and enchants with a wealth of unique things to do, with the world’s best museums and fascinating art.
+This wonderful Italian city is considered the cradle of the Renaissance and enchants with a wealth of unique things to do, with the world’s best museums and fascinating art from various eras.
 And so, there is something interesting to discover at every corner and in every alley during a city walk!
 The best things to see in Florence are the world-famous David Statue, the picturesque Ponte Vecchio Bridge and the impressive Uffizi Gallery.
-However, there are many, many more spectacular monuments, squares and attractions that can be visited during a city trip to Florence.
+But while sightseeing in Florence, there are many more spectacular monuments, piazzas, museums, churches, and viewpoints to visit.

-In this travel guide, we will show you the ultimate best things to do in Florence.
-To help you plan your city trip, we have also included plenty of tips and information about the best viewpoints, photo spots, tickets, and accommodations.
+In this travel guide, we will show you the absolute best things to do in Florence, Italy.
+To help you plan your unique city trip, we have also included some non-touristy things to do and hidden gems in addition to the main attractions.
+In addition, there are numerous of tips and information about the best viewpoints, photography spots, tickets and accommodation.

 Good to know!

-If you are still searching for a perfect place to stay in Florence, we can recommend the beautiful Hotel AQA Palace, or the stunning boutique hotel Palazzo Niccolini Al Duomo.
+If you are still searching for a perfect place for where to stay in Florence, we can recommend the beautiful Hotel AQA Palace, or the stunning boutique hotel Palazzo Niccolini Al Duomo.

 Florence in Italy is known for its historic city center, which has been on the UNESCO World Heritage Sites list since 1982.
 The center with its many sights can be easily explored on foot.

-Florence, a city of about 370,000 inhabitants, is the capital of Tuscany and, moreover, a real gem in Italy.
+Florence, also known in Italian as Firenze, is a city of about 370,000 inhabitants.
+It is the capital of Tuscany and, moreover, a real gem in Italy.
 It is one of the most sought-after destinations in Europe and, together with the metropolises of Pisa and Siena, is one of the highlights of the region.
 Every year, millions of visitors from all over the world come to visit this dreamlike Tuscan pearl.
 No wonder because Florence in Italy is regularly titled as one of the most beautiful cities in the world.
 The historic center of Florence is especially worth seeing.
 It is located directly on the Arno River and its attractions can be easily explored on foot via a city walk.
 The city center has been on the list of UNESCO World Heritage Sites since 1982.

-Florence is well-known for its rich history, Florentine architecture, imposing palaces and monuments, and numerous world-famous museums.
+There are so many unique things to do and to see in Florence.
+It is well-known for its rich history, Florentine architecture, imposing palaces and monuments, and numerous world-famous museums.
 It is considered the cradle of the Renaissance and was one of the wealthiest cities in Europe between the 15th and 16th centuries.
-Many popular artists and scientists such as Leonardo da Vinci, Michelangelo and Galileo Galilei once made their home in this major Tuscan city.
+Many popular artists and scientists such as Leonardo da Vinci, Michelangelo, and Galileo Galilei once made their home in this major Tuscan city.
 For five years, from 1865 to 1870, Florence was even the capital of the Kingdom of Italy.

 The Best Things to Do in Florence

-On a city trip to Florence, plenty of attractions are waiting for you.
-Thanks to its central location, you can explore almost all the UNESCO World Heritage Old Town attractions on foot.
+On a city trip to Florence, plenty of attractions are waiting for you, and almost all the places to see in the UNESCO World Heritage Old Town can be explored on foot.
 To save time, you should definitely book your tickets to the famous museums and churches in advance!
-Here are the most beautiful things to do in Florence that you should not miss on any trip:
+Here are the best things to do in Florence, including some hidden gems, that you should not miss on any trip:

 Piazza della Signoria & Palazzo Vecchio